specticole/CS308Breakout/doc/PLAN.md

-The four different cheat keys I plan to implement is adding a barriar around the screen so that the player cannot lost, but, because this is a Devilish style game where the objective is to get to the top of the screen, they cannot win either.
+The four different cheat keys I plan to implement is adding a barriar around the screen so that the player cannot lose, but, because this is a Devilish style game where the objective is to get to the top of the screen, they cannot win either.
   I also plan to add a cheat which clears all blocks in the level, a cheat which increases the paddle movement speed, and which